michaelhannecke/vector-dbs/README.md

 ## Monitoring Setup

 The `/monitoring` directory contains a Docker Compose file for deploying Prometheus and Grafana to monitor your vector databases.
-Dashboards are pre-configured for each database.

 ## Production Considerations